bley-gold/Engineers4urservice/README.md

      - `$from_email` - Your domain email address (e.g., noreply@yourdomain.com)

 3. **Test Email Functionality**:
-   - Make sure your hosting provider supports PHP mail() function
+   - Domains.co.za supports PHP, so the mail() function should work
    - Test the contact form to ensure emails are being sent
    - Check spam folders if emails don't arrive